L-SY/rl_deploy/README.md

 # rl_deploy
-> Use ros_control to realize sim2sim and sim2real.
+> Use ros_control to realize sim2sim in gazebo and sim2real

+>Many thanks to DirectDriveTech-DDT[https://github.com/DirectDriveTech-DDT]  for the guidance and hardware provided for this project

 ### Frame

-- Among them, `rl_sdk` mainly refers to https://github.com/fan-ziqi/rl_sar and uses `libtorch` to complete the loading of .pt files.
+- `rl_sdk` mainly refers to https://github.com/fan-ziqi/rl_sar and uses `libtorch` to complete the loading of .pt files.

 - `rl_msgs` ：For interaction between rl_sdk and rl_controller
 -  `wheeled_bipedal_rl_controller`：use ros_control to interact with gazebo